Imsharad/multimodal-ai-agents/README.md

 - `src/functions/tools.py`: This file defines the `AssistantFunctions` class, which encapsulates the tools and functionalities that the multimodal agent can use.
 Currently, it includes an example function `get_weather` to demonstrate how to integrate external tools with the agent.

+## Model Selection

+You can choose between OpenAI and Gemini models by setting the `MODEL_TYPE` environment variable in `.env.local`.

+- To use OpenAI model, set `MODEL_TYPE="openai"`.
+This is the default if the variable is not set.
+- To use Gemini model, set `MODEL_TYPE="gemini"`.

+Make sure you have the corresponding API key set in `.env.local`:

+- `OPENAI_API_KEY` for OpenAI model.
+- `GEMINI_API_KEY` for Gemini model.